Tinkerforge/doc/source/Software/Brickv.rst

    :target: ../_images/Screenshots/brickv_macos_2.jpg

 After this you have finished the installation process.
-Please restart your machine after this.
+Please restart your machine after this (otherwise the icons don't show up for some unexplained reason).

 Usage
 -----